By: Marilyn L. Davis

 These plateaus are going to happen for everyone, not just in recovery, but in many occupations.
-For instance, the person who won’t have a vacation for another year and they are bored with their job.
-Someone who cannot get a promotion in their present position and cannot receive training for another year and they have to do the same thing every day.
+For instance, the person who won’t have a vacation for another year and they feel bored and trapped in their job, or someone who cannot get a promotion in their present position and cannot receive training for another year.
+These people will have to do the same thing every day for another year.

 We are not running a race with a distinct finish line where we are in recovery, nor are we running in circles completing nothing.
 It’s more of a cross-country course – hills, straight-a-ways, and unexpected bumps in the road, or an uphill climb to carry out our next recovery goal.

 Plateaus: Time to Plan

 How long it takes you to repair the damages to your life from your use will differ from others.
 However, comparing yourself will only net you dissatisfaction in your progress or give you an overly inflated sense of importance.

 These plateaus give us the time, not just to reflect but to energize us to move forward with our lives and our recovery.
 Each step forward gives us extra opportunities to find a wider range of behaviors that will give us with better outcomes.